Ulf Adelsohn

 Ulf Adelsohn (born 4 October 1941) is a Swedish politician, leader of the Moderate Party from 1981 to 1986 and Governor of Stockholm County from 1992 to 2001.
 He was a member of the Riksdag from 1982 to 1988 and served as Chairman of the Board of SJ AB 2001–2011, from where he resigned due to quarrels with the Reinfeldt cabinet on its railway deregulation policies.

-Political career
+Early life

+Adelsohn was born on 4 October 1941 in Stockholm, Sweden, the son of the deputy director (kansliråd) in the Ministry of Justice Oskar Adelsohn and his wife Margareta (née Halling).
+His paternal grandparents were Polish Jews and his mother was of Swedish descent.
+On the side of his mother, he is a descendant (great-great-great-great-grandson) of Jacob Johan Anckarström; the assassin of Gustav III who was convicted for regicide and executed.

 Adelsohn studied law at Stockholm University, earning a Candidate of Law degree in 1968.
-He was the chairman of the Confederation of Swedish Conservative and Liberal Students, opposed the occupation of the Student Union Building in Stockholm in 1968 and was a co-founder of Borgerliga Studenter – Opposition '68 later in the same year.
+Adelsohn was chairman of the Swedish Union of Conservative Students from 1966 to 1968, opposed the occupation of the Student Union Building in Stockholm in 1968 and was a co-founder of Borgerliga Studenter – Opposition '68 later in the same year.